Drizin/CodegenCS/src/CodegenCS/NuGetReadMe.md

 CodegenTextWriter supports (can understand and render) a large number of object types that can just be interpolated (embedded) within strings, including `FormattableString` (interpolated strings inside another interpolated strings).

-`FormattableString` is the .NET class that implements Interpolated Strings (when we write an interpolated string the compiler creates a FormattableString for us), and for code generation `FormattableString` is preferable over strings because it preserves the individual location of each embedded element (more on that below).
+`FormattableString` is the .NET class that implements Interpolated Strings (when we write an interpolated string the compiler creates a FormattableString for us), and for code generation `FormattableString` is preferable over strings because it preserves the individual location of each embedded element (more details in the FAQ below).

 ```cs
 FormattableString RenderTable(Table table) => $$"""